-Druzba Dosti : India's Trade Opportunities with Russia
+Druzba Dosti: India's Trade Opportunities with Russia

-Abstract: India in the wake of sharing strategic partnership with Russia, changing dynamics of Russia's international trade and a significant broad basing of bilateral cooperation in almost all spheres including trade is poised to mark a strong entry in the Russian market and to build its position as a competitive exporter.
+Abstract: India in the wake of sharing strategic partnership with Russia, changing dynamics of Russia's international trade with the west and envisioning a significant broad basing of bilateral cooperation in almost all spheres including trade is poised to mark a strong entry in the Russian market and to build its position as a competitive exporter in the long run.
 In this context, the study pertains to identify several trade opportunities for India in Russian market which will help Indian businesses to explore and enhance their level of exports in Russia in coming times.